incredinews/cloudflare-exporter/README.md

 # cloudflare-exporter_forked

-Bash script that uploads the Cloudflare Analytics API data to influxdb on an daily and hourly basis
+Bash script that uploads the Cloudflare Analytics API data to influxdb

+improved features after forking:

+* use current timestamps and a configurable TIMERANGE of 5M|1H|1D ( e.g. export TIMERANGE=1D )
+* aggregates the data before writing

 ## Dependencies